seojuice

 Two Core Buckets of Queries

-The first thing we did with the reader was categorize her potential traffic into two buckets.
-This framework made everything else easier to plan, and I want to flag it now because I'm going to call back to it later when we get to the YouTube section.
+The first thing we did with the reader was sort her potential traffic into two buckets.
+This is the framework everything else hangs off of, so I want it on the table early.

 Intent Type What the Searcher Wants Examples Page Type to Serve